louiejtaylor/grabseqs/faq/template_usage.md

 The `add_newrepo_subparser` function is likely mostly done for you in the template.
-There are a number of options that you'll likely use for any repository (e.g. specifying an output directory, number of retries, forcing re-download of already-existing files, multithreading, and listing [rather than downloading] samples matching a particular query).
+There are a number of options that you'll likely use for any repository (e.g. specifying an output directory, number of retries, forcing re-download of already-existing files, multithreading, and listing/dry-running \[rather than downloading\] samples matching a particular query).
 These options are pre-specified for you and shouldn't be tweaked much for consistency with other repository subparsers.
 If metadata is not programmatically available from `newrepo`, remove the `-m` option.

 If you'd like to include additional functions above and beyond these default options, you may add them to the argparser object within this function.
 See the `sra.py` file for examples of other options--there are